 Statistics suggest one in 12 GP consultations are for bowel complaints.

-Most of these symptoms are not caused by bowel cancer and it can be difficult for GPs to decide which of their patients to refer on for further tests.
+Most of these symptoms are not caused by bowel cancer and it can be difficult for GPs to decide which of their patients to refer to for further tests.

 The new risk assessment tool uses the patient’s symptoms along with the results of blood tests and a physical examination to calculate the person’s risk of bowel cancer or inflammatory bowel disease.